Early Life and Education

 Now a wealthy man, McClellan renewed his courtship of Ellen Mary Marcy, the daughter of one of his former army commanders.
 The two had met in 1855 but had drifted apart after she rejected an earlier marriage proposal.
 The pair reunited when her family briefly stayed at McClellan’s Chicago residence in 1859 on their way to Minnesota.
 This time Ellen was more receptive to McClellan’s advances.
 In late October, she accepted his second marriage proposal.
 The couple wed on May 22, 1860, at the Calvary Church in New York City.
 Their twenty-five-year marriage, which lasted until McClellan’s death in 1885, produced one son and one daughter.

 In August 1860, McClellan accepted an offer to become president of the eastern division of the Ohio and Mississippi Railroad, headquartered in Cincinnati, Ohio.
 Less than a year later, on April 12, 1861, South Carolina artillery units shelled Fort Sumter, in Charleston Harbor, touching off the American Civil War.
 Three days later, newly inaugurated President Abraham Lincoln called on all state governors to raise troops for the formation of a temporary force of 75,000 soldiers.
 McClellan’s services were suddenly in high demand.
 The governors of three states, New York, Pennsylvania, and Ohio, offered him command of their state militias.
-Ohio Governor William Dennison prevailed and on April 23, 1861, he appointed McClellan as commander of the Ohio Militia with a rank of major general in the Union’s volunteer army.
+Ohio Governor William Dennison prevailed and on April 23, 1861, he appointed McClellan as commander of the Ohio Militia with the rank of major general in the Union’s volunteer army.

 Return to the Army

 The rapid buildup of local regiments required the United States War Department to create structure out of chaos.
-On May 3, 1861, Washington officials issued General Orders, Number 14, placing McClellan in command of a freshly created military unit known as the Department of the Ohio.
+On May 3, 1861, Washington officials issued General Orders, No.14, placing McClellan in command of a freshly created military unit known as the Department of the Ohio.
 Headquartered in Cincinnati, the new department merged regiments from the states of Ohio, Indiana, and Illinois.
 McClellan assumed command of the department on May 13, 1861.

 The next day, President Lincoln informed McClellan that he was nominating him for a commission in the regular army at the rank of major general, effective May 14, 1861.
 McClellan accepted the appointment on May 21, and the Senate confirmed his nomination on August 3.
 When McClellan officially signed his commission on September 9, 1861, only General-in-Chief Winfield Scott outranked him.